Jerry Falwell: Hustler Magazine v. Falwell

-In 1983, Larry Flynt's pornographic magazine Hustler carried a parody of a Campari ad, featuring a mock "interview" with Falwell in which he admits that his "first time" was incest with his mother in an outhouse while drunk.
+In 1983, Larry Flynt's pornographic magazine Hustler ran a parody of a Campari ad featuring a mock "interview" with Falwell in which he admits that his "first time" was incest with his mother in an outhouse while drunk.
 Falwell sued for $45 million, alleging invasion of privacy, libel, and intentional infliction of emotional distress.
-A jury rejected the invasion of privacy and libel claims, holding that the parody could not have reasonably been taken to describe true events, but ruled in favor of Falwell on the emotional distress claim and awarded damages of $200,000.
+A jury rejected the invasion of privacy and libel claims, holding that the parody could not have reasonably been taken to describe true events, but ruled in Falwell's favor on the emotional distress claim and awarded damages of $200,000.
 This was upheld on appeal.
-Flynt then appealed to the US Supreme Court, which unanimously held that the First Amendment prevents public figures from recovering damages for emotional distress caused by parodies.
+Flynt then appealed to the U.S. Supreme Court, which unanimously held that the First Amendment prevents public figures from recovering damages for emotional distress caused by parodies.

-After Falwell's death, Larry Flynt released a comment regarding his friendship over the years with Falwell.
+After Falwell's death, Flynt said of Falwell:

 My mother always told me that no matter how much you dislike a person, when you meet them face to face you will find characteristics about them that you like.
 Jerry Falwell was a perfect example of that.
 I hated everything he stood for, but after meeting him in person, years after the trial, Jerry Falwell and I became good friends.
 He would visit me in California and we would debate together on college campuses.
 I always appreciated his sincerity even though I knew what he was selling and he knew what I was selling.

 Falwell versus Jerry Sloan

 In 1984, Falwell was ordered to pay gay rights activist and former Baptist Bible College classmate Jerry Sloan $5,000 after losing a court battle.
 In July 1984 during a televised debate in Sacramento, California, Falwell denied calling the gay-friendly Metropolitan Community Churches "brute beasts" and "a vile and Satanic system" that will "one day be utterly annihilated and there will be a celebration in heaven".

 When Sloan insisted he had a tape, Falwell promised $5,000 if he could produce it.
 Sloan did, Falwell refused to pay, and Sloan successfully sued.
 The money was donated to build Sacramento's first LGBT community center, the Lambda Community Center, serving "lesbian, gay, bisexual, transgender, and intersex" communities.
-Falwell appealed the decision with his attorney charging that the Jewish judge in the case was prejudiced.
+Falwell appealed the decision, with his attorney charging that the Jewish judge in the case was prejudiced.
 He lost again and was made to pay an additional $2,875 in sanctions and court fees.